-Benefits: A U.S. clinical trial was conducted to compare the use of the inFlow to intermittent catheters.
+Benefits: A U.S. clinical trial was conducted to compare the use of the inFlow to the use of intermittent catheters.
 In this clinical trial the inFlow was shown to:

-- Empty the bladder as well or better than intermittent catheters; - Have the same number or fewer urinary tract infections (UTIs) as when using intermittent catheters; and - Improve quality-of-life, as measured on a questionnaire, as compared to using intermittent catheters
+- Empty the bladder as well or better than intermittent catheters; - Have the same number or fewer urinary tract infections (UTIs); and - Improve quality-of-life, as measured on a questionnaire.